titumozammel/human-energy-economics/README.md

 Sustainable Business Value
 ```

-Connection is now made explicit because development does not automatically produce collective execution.
+Connection is made explicit because development does not automatically produce collective execution.

 ---